Hi!

 2024 HASP

-In 2024, I contributed to a HAAS solar imaging project focused on scanning and imaging the Sun to analyze surface features such as sunspots and potential solar flare activity.
-The experiment aimed to capture high-resolution solar imagery for post-processing and observational analysis, supporting a broader effort to study solar behavior through direct measurement.
+In 2024, I joined a HAAS solar imaging project centered on scanning and photographing the Sun to study features like sunspots and potential solar flare activity.
+The goal was to capture high-resolution images that could be processed and analyzed later, contributing to a larger effort to better understand solar behavior through direct observation and measurement.

-Although I joined the project later in the development cycle, I was able to make meaningful technical contributions.
-I designed and modeled the upright bearing caps used in the system’s mechanical assembly, ensuring proper alignment, structural stability, and compatibility with existing components.
-This work required rapid integration into an established design and close coordination with the team to meet fabrication and performance constraints.
+Even though I came onto the project later in its development, I was still able to contribute in a meaningful way.
+I designed and modeled the upright bearing caps for the system’s mechanical assembly, making sure everything stayed properly aligned, structurally stable, and compatible with the existing components.
+It required me to quickly get up to speed on an already established design and work closely with the team to meet fabrication deadlines and performance requirements.

 2025 RockSatX

-In 2025, I participated in the NASA RockSat-X program, working on a payload designed to evaluate structural damage incurred during rocket ascent.
-The primary objective of the project was to use LiDAR technology to scan and analyze the payload’s structure in flight, enabling post-launch assessment of mechanical stress and potential deformation.
+In 2025, I took part in the NASA RockSat-X program, working on a payload built to evaluate structural damage during rocket ascent.
+Our goal was to use LiDAR to scan the payload in flight, allowing us to assess mechanical stress and possible deformation after launch through detailed post-flight analysis.

-In addition to the LiDAR system, the mission included the launch of a self-stabilizing gyroscopic capsule intended to maintain orientation during flight and descent.
-I served as an Electrical Sub-Lead, contributing to system-level electrical design, integration, and testing.
-This role involved coordinating electrical subsystems, supporting sensor and power integration, and ensuring reliable operation under the environmental constraints of launch.
+Alongside the LiDAR system, the mission also deployed a self-stabilizing gyroscopic capsule designed to maintain its orientation during descent.
+I served as an Electrical Sub-Lead, where I helped with system-level electrical design, integration, and testing.
+My responsibilities included assisting with sensor and power integration, and assembly.

 2026 RockSatX

-The payload also incorporated a distributed temperature sensing suite designed to record thermal data across multiple stages of ascent and descent.
-I served as Research Lead, where I developed original analytical methods to model expected thermal and pressure variations across the full flight profile.
-These calculations directly informed system design and data interpretation under extreme environmental conditions.
+The payload also included a distributed temperature sensing system to capture thermal data across multiple stages of ascent and descent.
+As Research Lead, I developed analytical models to predict temperature and pressure variations over the entire flight profile.
+These calculations played a direct role in shaping our system design and guiding how we planned to interpret the data under extreme environmental conditions.

-During a NASA design review, my technical presentation of the thermal and pressure modeling received exceptionally strong feedback from NASA engineers, who noted that the work exceeded expectations for an undergraduate-led research team.
+During a NASA design review, I presented our thermal and pressure modeling work and received exceptionally strong feedback from NASA engineers, who commented that the depth and rigor of the analysis exceeded expectations for the team.